USA through to T20 World Cup Super 8s; Ireland, Pakistan and Canada eliminated

 Paul Stirling's side will now look to chalk up their first win of the tournament when they finish off against Pakistan in Florida on Sunday (4pm), with India concluding their group campaign against Canada at the same venue on Saturday (3.30pm).

-India will head into Super 8s Group 1, joining 2021 champions Australia and Afghanistan as well as one of Bangladesh, Netherlands or Nepal, with the latter three sides still in the running to advance from Group D.
+India will head into Super 8s Group 1, joining 2021 champions Australia and Afghanistan as well as one of Bangladesh, or Netherlands, with the latter two sides still in the running to advance from Group D.

 Stream Sky Sports live with no contract on a Month or Day membership on NOW.
 Instant access to live action from the Premier League and EFL, plus darts, cricket, F1, tennis, golf and so much more.